Dawiden1/ExcelCoffeeOrdersProject/README.md

 # ExcelCoffeeOrdersProject
 Coffee Sales Dashboard made in Excel using Pivot Table and analytics formulas

-This project was to prepare a dashboard about coffee sales in terms of time frame, the amount of money spent by specific people by country.
-Additional variables are the types of coffee beans, the possession of a loyalty card and the size of the coffee package purchased.
+This project aimed to prepare a dashboard about coffee sales in relation to a time period, the amount of money spent by specific individuals by country.
+Additional variables are the types of coffee roasts, the possession of a loyalty card and the size of the coffee package purchased.

 In this project, I used a pivot table and several functions (e.g. MATCH, INDEX, IF, VLOOKUP).